MihaiHMO/RISC-V-workshop-/Day2/README.md

 Other elements of instruction set is :
 - Application binary interface (ABI) - this are some registers
 - Memory allocation and stack pointer

+All the instructions in risc-v are 32 bit (64bit is the register size for RV64)

 LAB: